abhishek-kumar-code/Redfish_Public/Specification.md

 #### ETags

-In order to reduce the cases of unnecessary RESTful accesses to resources, the SPMA Service should support associating a separate ETag with each resource.
+In order to reduce the cases of unnecessary RESTful accesses to resources, the Redfish Service should support associating a separate ETag with each resource.

 * Implementations should support returning [ETag properties](#etag-property) for each resource.
 * Implementations should support returning ETag headers for each response that represents a single resource.
 Implementations shall support returning ETag headers for certain requests and responses as listed in the [Security](#security) section.